Techtonica/curriculum/data-structures/hash-tables.md

 ### Common Mistakes / Misconceptions

 - What is the difference between a hash map and a hash table?
-The two are used interchangeably.
+The two are often used interchangeably.

 - When should I use an array instead of a hash table?
 If your keys are sequential integers.